CodeMaster7000/Audio-to-Video/README.md

 ##  Implementation

 Download `src`.
-Then, run the following command(s) in your terminal if you have Python 3:
+Then, run the following command(s) in a terminal if you have Python 3:

 - `python3 Audio2Video.py` if you have MacOS/Linux.
 - `python Audio2Video.py` if you have Windows.